mklilley/back-in-stock-alert/README.md

-# Out of stock alert
+# Back in stock alert

 A web service that will check whether an out of stock item you want to buy online has become available and then message you on Telegram.